0LNetworkCommunity/documentation/docs/archive/technolgy/technology.md

 This is not an exhaustive summary of the changes.
-0L contributed about 40k new lines of code to the code\-base, not including changes and code removal.
+0L contributed about 40k new lines of code to the code-base, not including changes and code removal.
 It's a summary of what we think makes 0L a compelling network.